B0B36JUL-FinalProjects-2022/Projekt_mlynatom/README.md

  <img src="fig/DALL·E 2023-01-05 23.40.19 - titanic passengers in photorealistic version.png" alt="DALLE generated image"/>
 </p>

 In this part are implemented 2 options.
-First is ridge logistic regression and second are neural networks.
+First is ridge logistic regression with normal/adam step and second are neural networks.
 - Neural networks are trained and defined using [Flux](https://fluxml.ai/Flux.jl/stable/) library with custom training loop.
 - Ridge logistic regression is regularization method used to avoid overfitting.
+- Adam optimization algorithm is used for better (and faster than in normal gradient descent).